Swansea Bay: Pollution

 For the last two decades of the 20th century, the bay was blighted by pollution, partly from the surrounding heavy industry and partly from sewerage outlets being sited at inappropriate locations including the main one that was located just seaward of Mumbles Lighthouse.
 A pumping station inside the cliff adjacent to Knab Rock brought all of Swansea city's effluent in a raw form to this point.
 Adding to the problem was the natural current flow of the waters in the Bay which often did not move the polluted waters further out to sea.
 Ironically, the outgoing tide did not carry the raw sewage down the adjacent Bristol Channel, but instead cause it to be sucked in around the circumference of the Bay and only then out down the Channel.
 If not fully discharged on that tide, the incoming tide would then push the same effluent up the Channel, and once again circulate around the Bay.
 Efforts were made by the local authority to reduce the pollution in the Bay but care had to be taken to ensure the pollution did not move to the popular beach resorts in south Gower instead.

-This original sewer outlet was finally made inactive in around 1996 following the construction of a brand new pipeline which ran all the way back around the Bay following the line of the old Mumbles Railway as far as Beach Street, along the sea-side of the Maritime Quarter and through Swansea Docks to a new £90 million sewage treatment plant at Crymlyn Burrows near Port Tennant from which a new outlet was made, extending further out to sea.
-As a consequence of the huge improvement these works have made, it is hoped that Swansea Bay will achieve Blue Flag Beach status.
+This original sewer outlet was finally made inactive in around 1996 following the construction of a pipeline which ran all the way back around the Bay following the line of the former Mumbles Railway as far as Beach Street, along the sea-side of the Maritime Quarter and through Swansea Docks to a new £90 million sewage treatment plant at Crymlyn Burrows near Port Tennant.
+From here a new outlet was made, extending further out to sea.
+As a consequence of the improvement these works have made, it is hoped that Swansea Bay will achieve Blue Flag Beach status.
 Aberavon beach was awarded Blue Flag status in December 2007.